Recommendation Details Modal

 To access the Recommendation Details modal dialog, click a recommendation from the WAN Insights > Recommendations summary screen.

-The detail information about the recommendation includes a few items not shown on the summary card:
+The detail information about the recommendation includes the following items:

 The Site Quality Comparison timeline shows hourly user experience for the last 30 days.